Divius/Divius.github.io/posts/ironic-denver-2019.rst

    node matching previously picked node and allocation UUID matching the reservation UUID.
 #.
 When the enhancements in `Standalone roadmap`_ are implemented, Blazar will
-   also set the node's leasee field to the user ID of the reservation, so that Ironic allows access to this node.
+   also set the node's lessee field to the user ID of the reservation, so that Ironic allows access to this node.
 #.
 A user fetches an Ironic allocation corresponding to the Blazar reservation
    UUID and learns the node UUID from it.